Ovulation

-Ovulation is the release of eggs from the ovaries.
-In women, this event occurs when the ovarian follicles rupture and release the secondary oocyte ovarian cells.
+Ovulation is an important part of the menstrual cycle in female vertebrates where the egg cells are released from the ovaries as part of the ovarian cycle.
+In female humans ovulation typically occurs near the midpoint in the menstrual cycle and after the follicular phase.
+Ovulation is stimulated by an increase in luteinizing hormone (LH).
+The ovarian follicles rupture and release the secondary oocyte ovarian cells.

 After ovulation, during the luteal phase, the egg will be available to be fertilized by sperm.
-In addition, the uterine lining (endometrium) is thickened to be able to receive a fertilized egg.
-If no conception occurs, the uterine lining as well as the egg will be shed during menstruation.
+If it is not, it will break down in less than a day.
+Meanwhile, the uterine lining (endometrium) continues to thicken to be able to receive a fertilized egg.
+If no conception occurs, the uterine lining will eventually break down and be shed from the body via the vagina during menstruation.

+Some people choose to track ovulation in order to improve or aid becoming pregnant by timing intercourse with their ovulation.
+The signs of ovulation may include cervical mucus changes, mild cramping in the abdominal area, and a small rise in basal body temperature.
+Medication is also sometimes required by those experiencing infertility to induce ovulation.

 Process

 Ovulation occurs about midway through the menstrual cycle, after the follicular phase.
-The days in which a person is most fertile can be calculated based on the date of the last menstrual period and the length of a typical menstrual cycle.
+The days in which a woman is most fertile can be calculated based on the date of the last menstrual period and the length of a typical menstrual cycle.
 The few days surrounding ovulation (from approximately days 10 to 18 of a 28-day cycle), constitute the most fertile phase.
 The time from the beginning of the last menstrual period (LMP) until ovulation is, on average, 14.6 days, but with substantial variation among females and between cycles in any single female, with an overall 95% prediction interval of 8.2 to 20.5 days.